open-joinbase/joinbase.io/content/docs/references/advanced.md

 template = "docs/page.html"

 [extra]
-lead = "In order to better encourage users to adapt JoinBase, we set leave small set of advanced features for users to unlock." toc = true top = false
+lead = "To better encourage users to adapt JoinBase, we set leave small set of advanced features for users to unlock." toc = true top = false
 +++

+Join our community ([Issues](https://github.com/open-joinbase/JoinBase/issues), [Discord](https://discord.gg/sqX6vfnURj)...) and you can request any help at the community.